healthy-chicken-saladeers/rag_detective/README.md

 We also provide documentation on this functionality [here.](./docs/vscode-remote-ssh-extension-gcp-vm.md)

-## We've moved the rest of the readme content from previous milestones into `/reports`
+## We've archived the rest of the readme content from previous milestones

 This concludes what was shown in the [Milestone5](https://github.com/ac2152023/ac2152023_template/tree/milestone5) template, so to make this more organized we've moved all the previous content to [reports/milestone4.md.](reports/milestone4.md)